10 lessons for Michigan Attorneys Handling Car Accident Cases

 This should be of concern not only for attorneys but for anyone concerned with public policy and equal protection for Michigan residents.
 Why should those who are most vulnerable – the elderly, the very young, the already disabled – have a harder time recovering for injuries from their car accident than someone who is healthy and working?
 Is this good public policy?

-The focus for Michigan attorneys and car accident victims must always be on impairment, though complaints of pain may be considered by courts.
+The main focus for Michigan attorneys and car accident victims must always be on impairment, though complaints of pain may be considered by courts.

-The Michigan auto accident threshold law punishes those who are most worthy of our respect and help – those who try, despite the pain of injury, to return to work and those who do not seek unnecessary medical treatment or no fault submittals: People who try to return to work weeks or months after an accident, even if it is part-time or with the assistance of strong pain medications, are judged far more harshly under Michigan’s impairment law than those who stay off work.
+The Michigan auto accident threshold law punishes those who are most worthy of our respect and help – those who try, despite the pain of injury, to return to work and those who do not seek unnecessary medical treatment or No-Fault submittals: People who try to return to work weeks or months after an accident, even if it is part-time or with the assistance of strong pain medications, are judged far more harshly under Michigan’s impairment law than those who stay off work.
 Is this really the type of public policy that lawyers and judges in Michigan should be encouraging when handling car accident cases in Michigan?
-However, with four of the five nonexhaustive factors that trial courts are asked to consider in determining whether an auto accident victim has suffered a serious impairment of body function being temporal factors dealing with the length of the impairment, obviously the longer a car accident victim stays off work the easier it is to show that the individual has suffered a serious impairment of body function.
-Our law, as interpreted by the majority of the Michigan Supreme Court, penalizes those who, like Mr. Kreiner, try to continue working, even if it is with pain medications and in a reduced capacity, rather than encouraging this type of behavior.

 The lawyer’s role in helping people who have suffered injury in car accidents in Michigan is as important now – in the post-McCormick era – as it ever has been.